-- 179. If issued, the licence would oblige the licence holder to report without delay any of the following to the Regulator: - any additional information regarding risks to the health and safety of people or to the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the release. - 180.
-The licence holder would also be obliged to submit an Annual Report containing any information required by the licence. - 181.
-There are also provisions that would enable the Regulator to obtain information from the licence holder relating to the progress of the commercial release (see Section 5, below).
+180. The licence obliges the licence holder to report without delay any of the following to the Regulator:

+- any additional information regarding risks to the health and safety of people or to the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the release.

+181. The licence holder is also obliged to submit an Annual Report containing any information required by the licence.

+182. There are also provisions that enable the Regulator to obtain information from the licence holder relating to the progress of the commercial release (see Section 5, below).